embaldridge/grant-proposals/Postdoc-proposal-mentoringplan.md

 Mentoring Plan:
 A complete sponsoring scientist statement consists of two parts; a CV of no more than two pages for each sponsor and a single discussion (no more than 3 pages) of the items below.
 Detailed description of what is required in the Sponsoring Scientist Statement can be found in the solicitation.
 Upload this to Supplementary Documents–Mentoring Plan.
-Note: FastLane will warn youthat the mentoring plan should only be 1 page long.
+Note: FastLane will warn you that the mentoring plan should only be 1 page long.
 Disregard this warning for the PRFB program.
 -->
+#CV sponsor

 #Mentoring plan
 <!--Other Supplementary Docs:
 Upload this to Supplementary Documents–Other Supplementary Docs.